macnick/motogp-db/README.md

 ## Video

-Here is a video explanation of the project
+Here is a video explanation of the project.

 - [**Motogp**](https://www.loom.com/share/1d4c318ce48a43bcac3e2f1e5590911f) @ Loom